Mr-Latrell/Lab01/README.md

 | Remove-Item | rm      |        |
 | notepad.exe | vim     |        |

+Windows
+1. help - This command displays the many available commands or detailed help information on a specified command.
+All of the functions, scripts, and modules that reside in the system will shown.
+2. Get-Location - This command is what helps show the location of you current path.
+3. Get-ChildItem - This command keeps track on all the items the device will have a certain location.
+4. mkdir - This command is what helps make folders and files
+5. Set-Location - This commands functions like that of the cd(change directory) command, changing the location of terminal,folder, and file.
+6. New-Item - This command is the Windows PowerShell equivalence of the touch command, meaning it creates files.
+7. Move-Item - This is the command that helps relocate a file, folder, or registry key from one location to another.
+8. Copy-Item - This is the Windows Prompt used to copy file,folders,etc. to another location.
+9. Remove-Item - This the Windows Prompt PowerShell equivalence of the rm command, where it removes any previous files, folders, etc.
+10. notepad.exe - This is the command to use to open a notepad file.
 ## Part 3 - Command Line Navigation

 My OS is: